The-Politico/generator-politico-interactives/docs/source/why.rst

 An app's development environment is built from the command line with a complete set of templates and scripts to build and publish the project, all of which can be overwritten within an individual project.

-Flat
-''''

-Every project is represented through flat files, making them very easy to reason about.
-File transformations like processing scripts, stylesheets and images are handled through background tasks that simply translate a flat file in the source directory to one in the built directory.
-The development server serves flat files from the built directory just as they will be served on S3.

 What it does
 ------------